Jac-Zac/Jac-Zac.github.io/_pages/about.md

 ---
 permalink: /
 title: "I'm Jacopo!
-And this is my space online!"
+Welcome to my space online!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-👨🏻‍💻 I'm final year Master's student in **Data Science and Artificial Intelligence** at the University of Trieste.
+👨🏻‍💻 I'm a final-year **Master's student in Data Science and Artificial Intelligence** at the University of Trieste.

-🔬 My academic and professional focus lies in anything related to **Deep Learning Theory**, **Interpretability** and **Bayesian Deep Learning**
+🔬 My academic and professional focus lies in **Deep Learning Theory**, **Mechanistic Interpretability**, and **Bayesian Deep Learning**.

-📚 I recently worked on a project ...
+📚 I recently worked on a project applying AI to real-world problems, as well as on projects with a more research- and theory-focused approach

-🧠 I'm passionate about research and continually learning more about **AI, machine learning**, and how to apply these tools effectively in the real world.
+🧠 I'm passionate about research and continually learning more about **AI, machine learning**

 ---